Think-Again-Coder/e-commerce-site/README.md

 ---
 ## *Description:*

-This application was created to give the user(manager) a way to track employee information stored in a Database.
-This was the first attempt at using Express.js for the backend while also learning to join to two tables together.
-Finding an employee via department, role, or name are all features of the database created for the user.
+This project was built to provide a backend for an e-commerce site giving the user a place to store products in specific categories.
+The application utilizes an Express.js API and MySQL database for username and password with Sequelize to connect.

 ## *Process:*

-This application was built to work on the backend only, demonstrating the access the user would have to information on the backend.

-A notable feature is the ability to ...
+The API routes can be tested via Insomnia/Postman to verify the Post, Put, and Delete functions.

-The images here represents an example of the tables used to display information for the user.
+The images here represents an example of the routes used to display information for the user.

 ![E-Commerce Images](/Assets/)